-Parents are advised that the best way to get in touch with their child during the school day is by calling the school office.
+Parents are advised that the best way to get in touch with their child during the school day is by calling the child's school office.

-Students may possess an electronic device, which is defined as a device designed to receive and send an electronic signal, so long as they do so in strict compliance with this policy and any rules that individual schools may impose.
+Students may possess a cell phone and other electronic devices, which are defined as a device designed to receive and send an electronic signal, in school, on school property, at school-related functions, provided these items are powered off and concealed from view while school is in session.
+In addition, it is absolutely forbidden for a student to film or photograph anything with their device while on campus.
+If a student does this, it will result in immediate confiscation of the phone and potential further disciplinary action.
 Any student who fails to abide by the terms of this policy forfeits any right or privilege to possess any electronic device described in this policy.